ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-hint-expander/readme.md

 </legend>
 ```

-## Technical Note: SSR and Expandable Content
+## Technical Note: Expandable Content and SSR (Server-Side Rendering)

-The Ontario Hint Expander supports setting content via the `content` prop or slotted HTML.
-For full SSR compatibility, use the `content` prop.
-Slotted content will not render during SSR and may cause content mismatch during hydration.
+The Ontario Hint Expander component supports two ways of defining content:

+- Via the `content` prop (as a string)
+- Via slotted children placed between the component's opening and closing tags

+While both approaches work in the browser, only the `content` prop is reliably rendered during Server-Side Rendering (SSR).

-> Recommended for SSR:
+> **Recommended for SSR:**
+>
+> During SSR, fallback content using `host.textContent` is not reliably available.
+This is why it is recommended to pass the hint expander content through the `content` prop.
+Eg:
 >
 > ```html
 > <ontario-hint-expander hint="What is this?" content="Here is the expanded explanation."></ontario-hint-expander>